-An employee of the asset management company such as a mutual fund or life insurer, who manages investments of the scheme.
+An employee of the asset management company, who manages investments of the scheme.
 He is usually part of a larger team of fund managers and research analysts

 Application Amount for Fresh Subscription

 This is the minimum investment amount for an existing investor in a mutual fund scheme